choice

 Known limitations:

-• Nested .choice() inside a branch is not supported.
+• Nested .choice() inside a branch is not supported (the path builder does not expose choice).

 • Predicates must be synchronous.

-• otherwise() may only be registered once per choice (throws otherwise).
+• otherwise() may only be passed once per choice (throws otherwise).